-At the Center for Sports & Regenerative Orthopedics in Alexandria, VA, we can help you address Golfer’s Elbow pain and bring healing with an array of leading-edge treatments to get you back into the swing of things.
+At the Center for Sports & Regenerative Orthopedics in Waldorf, MD, we can help you address Golfer’s Elbow with a variety of treatment choices that have proved successful with our patients.

-When it comes to elbow conditions, Tennis Elbow comes immediately to mind – and most people think they’re the same thing, but they’re quite opposite conditions.
-While both involve pain along the forearm and elbow, Tennis Elbow causes pain on the outside of the elbow while Golfer's Elbow causes pain on the inside of the elbow.
+When it comes to elbow conditions, Tennis Elbow comes immediately to mind – and most people think they’re the same thing, but they’re actually the reverse of one another.
+Both involve pain along the forearm and elbow, but Tennis Elbow causes pain on the outside of the elbow while Golfer's Elbow causes pain on the inside of the elbow.
 Learn more about elbow conditions and the best treatment options by reaching out to our Waldorf MD location.

-After the ultrasound exam, we typically offer physical therapy, exercises to improve body mechanics, and Dry Needling.
-We can also use Trigger Point Injections if necessary.
+After the ultrasound exam, we typically offer physical therapy, exercises to improve body mechanics, as well as possibly utilizing Dry Needling and Trigger Point Injections when necessary.
 If these methods do not help, we may try other methods, like PRP.

-All our treatment methods have an excellent track record and have brought impressive results for our patients in the Alexandria, VA area.
+All our treatment methods have an excellent track record and have brought impressive results for our patients in the Waldorf MD area.
 For more questions about our treatment methods, speak with our experts today to see which might be the best treatment option for you.
-Call (240) 754-7954.

 At the Center for Sports and Regenerative Orthopedics in Waldorf, MD, our goal is to help you get back in the game of golf – and even more importantly, the game of life.